-The Second Chance program employs an innovative, accelerated learning pedagogy—as well as supplemental programs in the community—to enable older children who have been kept out of school by poverty or conflict to get a second chance at an education.
-Originally conceived by the Legatum Foundation and Stromme Foundation and implemented by Geneva Global, the Second Chance program has enabled over 100,000 children across Africa to get back to school.
+The Second Chance program employs an innovative, accelerated learning pedagogy–as well as supplemental programs in the community–to enable older children who have been kept out of school to get a second chance at an education.
+To date, the Second Chance program has enabled over 118,000 children across Africa to get back to school.

 The Second Chance program employs an intensive, child-centered approach to reach the most marginalized populations, children denied an education due to poverty, conflict, or discrimination.

-- Our education program is designed to cover the first three years of schooling in just 10 months, and to ready students to succeed in 4th grade in their local schools.
+- Second Chance covers the first three years of schooling in just 10 months and prepares students to succeed in their local schools.

-- Children learn reading, writing, and arithmetic skills from a participatory approach that places the child at the center of teaching and learning.
+- Children learn to read, write, and do math through a variety of games and activities that place the child at the center of teaching and learning.

 - Class sizes are capped at 25 which helps the teacher provide individual attention to each child and pace the learning accordingly.